xtdb/xtdb-tutorial/6-delete.nextjournal.md

 The result shows the names of the clients that have been assigned to Kaarlang since he started at the company in 2110.

-Next, you delete the whole history of clients by choosing a start and end `valid-time` that spans his entire employment time.
+Next, you delete the whole history of clients by choosing a start and end `valid-time` that spans thier entire employment time.

 ```clojure
 (xt/submit-tx